ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.echarts/README.md

 The created preset can be accessed in web adapter too.
 URL: `http://IP:8082/echarts/index.html?preset=echarts.0.PRESETID`.

-For vis there is a special widget with easy selection of presets.
+For `vis` there is a special widget with easy selection of presets.

 ### Tooltip
-Lower case `i` indicates that the value was interpolated from the 2 neighbour values, and it does not exist at this time stamp.
+Lower case `i` indicates that the value was interpolated from the 2-neighbour values, and it does not exist at this time stamp.

 ![Tooltip](img/tooltip.png)